OpenProCramMaker/VmBackup/README.md

    - An optional SMB/CIFS mode can be enabled via the `share_type` option in the config file.
 2. For all of the XenServers in a given pool, mount the new share at your desired filesystem location (default location is `/mnt/VmBackup`).
 3. Finish creating a share directory structure that meets your needs.
 Here are the VmBackup sub-directories:
-   - /mnt/VmBackup/exports - Contains all VM backups
+   - /mnt/VmBackup/exports - Contains all VM backups (reconfigurable with `backup_dir` option)
    - /mnt/VmBackup/etc - Contains optional configuration file for overriding defaults `vmbackup.cfg` and `logging.json` for configuring logging
    - /mnt/VmBackup/logs - Contains VmBackup log files `vmbackup.log` and `debug.log`.
 4. Download and extract the latest release to your execution location, such as `/mnt/VmBackup`
-5. Inspect and customize certain options in the `%BASE_DIRECTORY%/etc/vmbackup.cfg`, `/etc/vmbackup.cfg`, and/or `~/vmbackup.cfg` as desired. `%BASE_DIRECTORY%/etc/vmbackup.example` is heavily commented to help you understand the options.
+5. Inspect and customize certain options in the `/mnt/VmBackup/etc/vmbackup.cfg`, `/etc/vmbackup.cfg`, and/or `~/vmbackup.cfg` as desired. `%BASE_DIRECTORY%/etc/vmbackup.example` is heavily commented to help you understand the options.
    - The configuration files are read in the following order with a "last match wins" convention
-     - `%BASE_DIRECTORY%/etc/vmbackup.cfg`
+     - `/mnt/VmBackup/etc/vmbackup.cfg`
      - `/etc/vmbackup.cfg`
      - `~/vmbackup.cfg`
      - Command-line specified config file using `-c <file>` or `--config <file>` option